gnh374/bambangshopPublisher/README.md

     (You might want to use `cargo check` if you only need to verify your work without running the app.)

 ## Mandatory Checklists (Publisher)
--   [ ] Clone https://gitlab.com/ichlaffterlalu/bambangshop to a new repository.
+-   [v] Clone https://gitlab.com/ichlaffterlalu/bambangshop to a new repository.
 -   **STAGE 1: Implement models and repositories**
-    -   [ ] Commit: `Create Subscriber model struct.`
+    -   [v] Commit: `Create Subscriber model struct.`
-    -   [ ] Commit: `Create Notification model struct.`
+    -   [v] Commit: `Create Notification model struct.`
-    -   [ ] Commit: `Create Subscriber database and Subscriber repository struct skeleton.`
+    -   [v] Commit: `Create Subscriber database and Subscriber repository struct skeleton.`
-    -   [ ] Commit: `Implement add function in Subscriber repository.`
+    -   [v] Commit: `Implement add function in Subscriber repository.`
-    -   [ ] Commit: `Implement list_all function in Subscriber repository.`
+    -   [v] Commit: `Implement list_all function in Subscriber repository.`
-    -   [ ] Commit: `Implement delete function in Subscriber repository.`
+    -   [v] Commit: `Implement delete function in Subscriber repository.`
-    -   [ ] Write answers of your learning module's "Reflection Publisher-1" questions in this README.
+    -   [v] Write answers of your learning module's "Reflection Publisher-1" questions in this README.
 -   **STAGE 2: Implement services and controllers**
-    -   [ ] Commit: `Create Notification service struct skeleton.`
+    -   [v] Commit: `Create Notification service struct skeleton.`
-    -   [ ] Commit: `Implement subscribe function in Notification service.`
+    -   [v] Commit: `Implement subscribe function in Notification service.`
-    -   [ ] Commit: `Implement subscribe function in Notification controller.`
+    -   [v] Commit: `Implement subscribe function in Notification controller.`
-    -   [ ] Commit: `Implement unsubscribe function in Notification service.`
+    -   [v] Commit: `Implement unsubscribe function in Notification service.`
-    -   [ ] Commit: `Implement unsubscribe function in Notification controller.`
+    -   [v] Commit: `Implement unsubscribe function in Notification controller.`
-    -   [ ] Write answers of your learning module's "Reflection Publisher-2" questions in this README.
+    -   [v] Write answers of your learning module's "Reflection Publisher-2" questions in this README.
 -   **STAGE 3: Implement notification mechanism**
-    -   [ ] Commit: `Implement update method in Subscriber model to send notification HTTP requests.`
+    -   [v] Commit: `Implement update method in Subscriber model to send notification HTTP requests.`
-    -   [ ] Commit: `Implement notify function in Notification service to notify each Subscriber.`
+    -   [v] Commit: `Implement notify function in Notification service to notify each Subscriber.`
-    -   [ ] Commit: `Implement publish function in Program service and Program controller.`
+    -   [v] Commit: `Implement publish function in Program service and Program controller.`
-    -   [ ] Commit: `Edit Product service methods to call notify after create/delete.`
+    -   [v] Commit: `Edit Product service methods to call notify after create/delete.`
-    -   [ ] Write answers of your learning module's "Reflection Publisher-3" questions in this README.
+    -   [v] Write answers of your learning module's "Reflection Publisher-3" questions in this README.

 ## Your Reflections
 This is the place for you to write reflections: